Home PhotoAcute Studio PhotoAcute Mobile

 Opening the sample picture

-The sample photographs are taken by photographing the special picture viewed on the display.
+Sample photos are taken by photographing the special picture viewed on the display (or printed - see below).

 Depending on your display's resolution, click one of the links: 1024xN 1152xN 1280xN 1400xN 1600xN to open the sample picture.
 View the picture in full screen mode (activated by pressing F11 key in most browsers).
 Please make sure that the picture is not resized by the browser.